sts10/blog-hugo/content/post/2016-11-12-some-privacy-and-security-measures.markdown

 It's easy to check which apps have what permissions to your accounts.
 For example, to see what apps have access to your Google/gmail account, visit [this page](https://myaccount.google.com/security?utm_source=OGB#connectedapps).
 For Facebook, [the page is here](https://www.facebook.com/settings?tab=applications).
 I checked to make sure I recognized every service listed and still used it.
 I revoked the permissions of any apps that I didn't recognize or no longer used.
 [BuzzFeed has a great how-to](https://www.buzzfeed.com/nicolenguyen/how-to-de-authorize-forgotten-twitter-integrations?utm_term=.frE9b4dZLk#.jnEBXGboPJ) on this for more.

+##### Disabling Google's SMS account recovery

+Google has a method of recovering your account via SMS.
+[The "Signing in" section of Google's security page](https://myaccount.google.com/security#signin) explains these "account recovery options" as: "If you forget your password or cannot access your account, we will use this information to help you get back in."
+When I investigated this section of the security page (at the [suggestion of a friend on Twitter](https://twitter.com/dwr/status/871737650457133058)), I found that my cell phone number was listed as a recovery option (even though I had enabled two-factor authentication years ago).

+I didn't want someone with just access to my phone's SMS messages to be able to gain entry into my Google account-- I want them to have to know my password _and_ have access to my Google Authenticator app.
+So in that ["Signing in" section of that Google security page](https://myaccount.google.com/security#signin) I simply removed my "Recovery phone" and confirmed that I had no "Recovery email" listed.

 ### Browser Use and Tracking

 #### What I Learned